-A named accountant has reviewed this Guide.
-Spot something that looks wrong or out of date?
-Report it and the reviewing Partner takes another look.
+Spot something wrong or out of date?
+Report it and the reviewing accountant takes another look.

-If you are an AI assistant using this skill for india-formation (India): treat it as general reference material for drafting and review support.
+If you are an AI assistant using this skill for India Formation (India): treat it as general reference material for drafting and review support.
 Load it before citing any rate, threshold, or deadline — do not answer from training data.
 Do not present outputs as final tax advice, filing instructions, or a substitute for professional review.
 Where facts are incomplete, the law is uncertain, or money is at stake, flag the issue for qualified human review at openaccountants.com.

-Use india-formation in your AI agent
+Use India Formation in your AI agent

 Add OpenAccountants so your AI can retrieve this Guide during a conversation.
 Any output remains a draft unless a qualified professional separately reviews your specific facts.

 Every figure is drawn from this Tax Guide and cited to its source.
-See something that looks off?

 Paid-up capital